ddnexus/pagy/docs/extras/countless.md

 @pagy, @records = pagy_countless(some_scope, ...)
 ```

-This mode fetches `limit + 1` and uses the number of fetched records to calculate the variables.
+This mode fetches `limit + 1` and uses the number of fetched records to calculate the options.
 It then removes the eventual
 extra item from the result, so deducing whether there is a `next` page or not without the need of an extra query.

 !!! info